eid-privacy/eid-privacy.github.io/_posts/2025-10-14-crescent-longfellow-showdown.md

 ## Security assumptions

 Longfellow's proposal builds on a combination of Sumcheck[^sumcheck] and Ligero[^ligero].
-As such, it relies on the [Random Oracle Model](https://en.wikipedia.org/wiki/Random_oracle) and does not require a public setup.
+As such, it relies on the Random Oracle Model[^rom] and does not require a public setup.
 As a reminder, the assumption made by the Random Oracle Model is the existence of collision-resistant hash functions (Theorem 1.1 in Ligero's paper[^ligero]).